-Over their first two years, Ph.D. students take courses that cover the basic theoretical and methodological foundations of policy analysis.
+Over the first two years, Ph.D. students take courses that cover the basic theoretical and methodological foundations of policy analysis.
 In the second year, students continue taking a variety of methodological courses and begin to focus on their major and minor areas of specialty in substantive policy areas (education policy, family/social welfare policy, health policy and regulatory policy).
 Students are required to develop Ph.D. level competency in economics or sociology (or by petition, another social science) by taking at least two classes in the discipline of choice.
 Students normally choose to develop this competency in the same social science as their major faculty advisors.
 By the third year, students should be developing ideas for dissertation research.
-The course of study is accelerated for students who enter the Ph.D. having already completed a master's degree in a field related to policy analysis.
+The course of study is accelerated for students who enter the Ph.D. program having already completed a master's degree in a field related to policy analysis.

 Required Course of Study